cmake-basis/BASIS/doc/howto/create-and-modify-project.rst

 corresponding files of your project.
 If such merge fails because both the template as well as the project file have been changed at the same lines, a merge conflict occurs which has to be resolved manually.
-In no case, however, the project tool will discard your changes.
+In no case, however, ``basisproject`` will discard your changes.
 There will always be a backup of your current project file, before the automatic file merge is performed.

 To update the project files, run the following command in the root directory